-NM Rome - Kingsley Avenue - Rome MGP Former Manufactured Gas Plant Site Operable Unit No. 2 Rome (C), Oneida County, New York Site No. 633043 February 2009
+NM Rome - Kingsley Avenue - MGP Site Operable Unit No.2 Rome (C), Oneida County, New York Site No. 633043 March 2009

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY OF THE RECORD OF DECISION

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for former manufactured gas plant (MGP) Operable Unit 2 (OU2) of the Niagara Mohawk - Kingsley Avenue - Rome MGP Site.
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected this remedy for former manufactured gas plant (MGP) Operable Unit 2 (OU2) of the Niagara Mohawk - Kingsley Avenue - Rome MGP Site.
 OU2 consists of a limited area of the shore of the Mohawk River, an off site area extending beneath the Mohawk River and the western bank of the Mohawk River to East Whitesboro Street.
-The presence of hazardous waste has created significant threats to human health and/or the environment that are addressed by this proposed remedy.
+The presence of hazardous waste has created significant threats to human health and/or the environment that are addressed by this remedy.
 As more fully described in Sections 3 and 5 of this document, operation of the former manufactured gas plant has resulted in the disposal of hazardous wastes including: polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs), and dense nonaqueous phase liquid (DNAPL).
 These wastes have contaminated the groundwater and soil at the site, and have resulted in: